uavaustin/ops/Infrastructure/rust-dev-env/README.md

 * Misc.
 Sublime Text Rust Plugins
 * And other goodies

 On Windows, install WSL/Bash on Windows before running the install script.
 Requires Windows 1703 (Spring Creators Update) or newer.
+Also requires the 16.04 version of Bash on Windows (if you're on an older version the script will prompt you to upgrade).

-If you're really lazy, run [this](https://github.com/xezpeleta/bowinstaller/releases/download/v0.1.1/bowinstaller.exe) to install Bash on Windows for you.
+If you're really lazy, run [this](https://github.com/xezpeleta/bowinstaller/releases/download/v0.1.1/bowinstaller.exe) to install Bash on Windows for you. (might not work)

 Note that Docker For Windows installations don't currently work right, so please select Docker Toolbox if the script prompts you.